 A partial solution to this problem is a system of financial aid which recognizes students who have a demonstrated interest in pursuing social justice work.
 A meaningful and generous program of support and recognition along those lines will provide recognition, and financial accommodation, for those who might pursue social justice career paths.
-If this ETI request is approved, the Faculty commits to taking steps to provide meaningful recognition of this scenario in its student financial aid program.
+If this ETI request is approved, the Faculty commits to taking steps to provide meaningful recognition of this

-- · identifies the anticipated revenue impact, - outlines all one-time and annual ongoing investments of all anticipated additional revenues for an amount of years which corresponds with the program length, and - identifies the categories of program quality investments towards which these investments will be allocated.
+- identifies the anticipated revenue impact, - outlines all one-time and annual ongoing investments of all anticipated additional revenues for an amount of years which corresponds with the program length, and - identifies the categories of program quality investments towards which these investments will be allocated.